briannebyer/UniversityChecklist/Checklist/Readme.md

 ###26/3/23
 Went into DataModel, started to create a struct for Study.
 Learnt that UUID() creates a universally unique variable.
 Initially had issues created the struct Study, as I had used "=" for each member, which caused an error.
 Realised "=" declares a mutable value and assigns an instance, whereas, ":" declares a mutable value and assigns the type of the variable.

+General formatting/cleaning of code to make it easier to understand

+Testing...

 ##First Milestone Video: https://www.youtube.com/xxxxx